 “You’re sitting there like, ‘Wow, it’s just surreal what we’ve been through,’” McKeown said.

 In the aftermath of Burton’s graduation, McKeown’s program has struggled to recuperate in an increasingly competitive, realigned Big Ten landscape.
-In its last two seasons, NU has collected just six conference wins and 30 losses.
+In its last two seasons, NU has collected just six conference wins compared to its 30 losses.

-Despite the lack of traction in the win column, McKeown remains optimistic as he looks to rebuild his program around a fresh talent pool.
+Despite limited success in the win column these past few seasons, McKeown remains optimistic as hopes to rebuild his program around a fresh talent pool.

 “Some years you have a great year, in spite of your record,” he said.